ITNaveen/interview-questions-NT/kubernetes/part-1.md

 Why Use AWS App Mesh?

 AWS App Mesh is a managed service mesh that makes it easy to control service-to-service communication in Kubernetes and other environments.
 It provides:
+App Mesh, as a service mesh, operates at the network traffic level.
+It doesn't deploy or replace your actual application instances - it controls how traffic flows between instances that are already deployed.

 1. Advanced Traffic Management
 Canary Deployments → Gradually roll out new versions of services by sending a small percentage of traffic to the new version while keeping most requests going to the stable version.
 A/B Testing → Route specific types of traffic (e.g., users from a particular region) to different service versions.
 Circuit Breaking → Automatically stop sending requests to unhealthy services to prevent cascading failures.
 Fault Injection → Simulate failures (latency, dropped requests) to test system resilience.

-2. Security
+2. Security in AWS App Mesh (Simplified)
+1️⃣ Mutual TLS (mTLS) – Secure Service-to-Service Communication 👉 What is mTLS?

-Mutual TLS (mTLS) → Encrypts and authenticates all service-to-service traffic using TLS certificates.
-Both the sender and receiver verify each other’s identity.
+It encrypts traffic between services using TLS certificates.
+Both the sender and receiver verify each other’s identity before exchanging data.
-Fine-grained Access Control → Define policies that allow only authorized services to communicate with each other.
+👉 Why is this important?
+✅ Prevents unauthorized services from sending or receiving data.
+✅ Ensures that communication is fully encrypted (protects against eavesdropping).
+✅ Strengthens security in zero-trust environments.

+2️⃣ Fine-Grained Access Control – Restrict Service Communication 👉 How does it work?
+You define policies that allow or deny communication between services.
+These rules specify which services can talk to each other and which cannot.
+👉 Example Use Case:
+Service A (payment service) can communicate with Service B (order service).
+Service C (logging service) cannot communicate with Service A.
+👉 Why is this important?
+✅ Prevents unauthorized access → Only approved services can interact.
+✅ Reduces attack surface → Limits exposure if a service is compromised.
+✅ Ensures compliance → Enforces strict network security policies.

 3. Observability
 AWS X-Ray for Tracing → Helps visualize service interactions, analyze request latency, and identify bottlenecks.
 AWS CloudWatch for Logs & Metrics → Monitor traffic, detect anomalies, and troubleshoot issues.